swooby/AlfredAI/README.md

 (Not necessarily in any order)
 1. `Wear` version (will involve moving some stuff to `Common`)
 2. Get `Reset` and `Stop` working
-3. Get `Conversation/Transcription` working
-4. Add more `Preferences` options
-5. Add `text` input/output feature
+3. Add `text` input/output feature
+4. Get `Conversation/Transcription` enhancements